 For the USMNT it’s a return to the big stage after missing out on the cup in Russia 2018.
 Christian Pulisic and company will look to take the USMNT the furthest they have ever gone in the modern era since the quarterfinal appearance by the US in 2002.

-From these stats and records World Cup legends are born and if you like quiz games, you can take a look at 30 amazing records and stats of the FIFA World Cup.
+From these stats and records World Cup legends are born and if you like quiz games, you can take a look at these amazing records and stats of the FIFA World Cup.

 Youngest captain in a World Cup